Henvezz95/BarBeR/README.md

 # Download the Dataset
 The dataset can be downloaded from this [Link](https://ditto.ing.unimore.it/barber/).
-Once Unzipped, you will find 2 folders inside: "Annotations" and "dataset".
-If you place these two folders directly inside the BarBeR folder there is no need to change the paths of the configuration files.
+Once unzipped, you will find 2 folders inside: "Annotations" and "dataset".
+If you place these two folders directly inside the BarBeR folder, there is no need to change the paths of the configuration files.
+From the same link is also possible to download the pre-trained detection models.

 <img src='./Examples.jpg' width='500'>

 # Saved Models
-One Saved Model for every architecture and scale can be downloaded from [here](https://1drv.ms/f/s!AhGbwgwB_qwFgbA0hLye0PkUnmYkVA?e=JMAX5e).
+One Saved Model for every architecture and scale can be downloaded from [here]([https://1drv.ms/f/s!AhGbwgwB_qwFgbA0hLye0PkUnmYkVA?e=JMAX5e](https://ditto.ing.unimore.it/barber/).
 Unzip the folder and place "Saved Models" directly inside the main repository folder.

+Additional segmentation models can be downloaded from [here](https://unimore365-my.sharepoint.com/:u:/g/personal/319554_unimore_it/EYz0mZdleahDoXHozIqgiF4BGUg-ppbonS3v9MVxd-FFcQ?e=2ug9O0).
+In the future, it will be possible to download everything from a single link.

 # Compatibility
 The repository has been developed with Linux as the main target OS.
 However, it should be possible to build the project also on Windows.
-The code is not architecture-specific and it's possible to build and run all the tests on different architectures.
+The code is not architecture-specific, and it's possible to build and run all the tests on different architectures.
 Both x86-64 and ARM architectures have been tested without any reported issues.

 # Folders
 * **algorithms/detectors**: Contains a Python class for every localization algorithm available.
 In particular, the available classes are: